-You’re ready to make one of the biggest financial investments of your life, but there’s one problem.
-You have bad credit.
-You’re not alone.
-In fact, 20 percent of Americans have a sub-600 credit score, which is considered bad credit.
+You’re ready to make one of the biggest financial investments of your life.
+There’s just one problem–you have bad credit.
+Well, you’re not alone.
+In fact, almost 20 percent of Americans have a subprime credit score.

-Did you know that you could have bad credit because of errors in your credit report?
-While payment history, length of credit history, diversified credit, and new credit all affect your score, mistakes, or even identify theft, can also be taking a toll on your score.
+Did you know that you could be having trouble buying a house because you have errors in your credit report?
+While payment history, length of credit history, diversified credit, and new credit all affect your score, mistakes, or even identify theft, can also be taking a toll.

 - Incorrect personal information, like wrong address or middle initial